Chrismadscientist/Weapon-Detection-Using-Neural-Networks-in-Real-Time-MMWave/README.md

 # Weapon-Detection-Using-Neural-Networks-in-Real-Time-MMWave
 using mmWave technology for Weapon-Detection-Using-Neural-Networks-in-Real-Time N-F (near field) high-resolution image focusing technique is proposed.
 With Millimeter-wave (mmWave) devices, near-field synthetic aperture radar (SAR) imaging is widely used in automotive-mounted SAR imaging concealed threat detection.
 Current research is mainly confined to the laboratory environment, thus ignoring the adverse effects of the non-ideal experimental environment on imaging and subsequent detection in real scenarios.
 To address this problem, we propose an optimized Back-Projection Algorithm (BPA) that considers the loss path of signal propagation among space by converting the amplitude factor in the echo model into a beam-weighting.
 This algorithm is an image focusing algorithm for arbitrary and irregular arrays, and effectively mitigates sparse array imaging ghosts.

+More infomation on Athena's Weapons Detection goto https://athena-security.com